-Katty (pronounced CAT-TEE) Kay is an award-winning anchor for BBC News based in Washington, DC.
-Katty is the lead anchor for BBC World News America and co-anchor of Beyond 100 Days.
+Katty is the award-winning, lead anchor for BBC World News America and co-anchor of Beyond 100 Days.
 She covers global affairs and American politics for a worldwide audience.
-Katty has reported on four U.S. presidential elections, financial crashes, wars, sex scandals, and more.
 In addition, Katty is also a frequent commentator and guest host on MSNBC’s Morning Joe and guest commentator on NBC’s Meet the Press.

 - Global Politics